fluffos/fluffos/docs/build.md

     # 2. Upgrade your cmake
     $ sudo pip install --upgrade cmake

     # 3. build
     $ mkdir build && cd build
     $ cmake ..
     $ make
     $ cd ..

     # 4. find the built binary in build/src/driver and build/src/portbind

+Packages

+    # By default driver have an default list of builtin packages to build.
+    # Please checkout src/packages/XXX/CMakeLists.txt.

+    # To turn off an PAKCAGE in compile time

+    $ cmake -DPACKAGE_DB=OFF ..

+    # Make sure you clear build directory first.

+Advanced Build features (v2019)

+    # By default driver will link dynamic libraries and optimize for running on current CPU only.
+    # if you wish to cross compile for other machines, turn off MARCH_NATIVE and turn
+    # on STATIC.

+    $ cmake -DMARCH_NATIVE=OFF -DSTATIC=ON ..

+    # Check the result file to make sure it is an static file

+    $ ldd src/driver
+    not a dynamic executable

+## BUILD (v2017)

 To Build fluffOS v2017 (Autoconf & in tree build)